PhiLong-Project-Portfolio/Portfolio-Optimization-in-the-Vietnam-Stock-Market/README.md

 The data for this project is sourced from vnstock, a reputable provider of comprehensive financial data on the Vietnam stock market.
 This platform offers accurate and current information, essential for conducting reliable financial analysis and generating meaningful insights.

 ### Stocks in the Portfolio
-The portfolio I have constructed includes a selection of stocks from Hochiminh Stock Exchange (HOSE) in Vietnam stock market.
+The portfolio I constructed includes a selection of stocks from Hochiminh Stock Exchange (HOSE) in Vietnam stock market.
 The chosen stocks are:

 - **VPI:** Van Phu - Invest Investment Joint Stock Company